x-gui/x-gui/README.md

 ## Some guidelines
   - Avoid using a web component framework.
 Use only VanillaJS.
   - Try to not create deep dependancies.
 Try to keep each component shallow.
+  - Consider only one of two of these components could be included without extra overhead.
   - Do not use ShadowDOM, because the polyfill is expensive.
-  - Consider only one of two of these components could be included without extra overhead.
+  - Flexbox is used for layout and positioning.

 ## Structure

-Each component is placed in `/components/component-name`.
-Within that directory there's `component-name.html` and an example html file showing usage named `component-name-example.html`.
+Each component is placed in `/components/x-component-name`.
+Within that directory there's `x-component-name.html` and an example html file showing usage named `x-component-name-example.html`.

+By convention components are prefixed with `x-`.
+Custom elements are required to have a hyphen in the name.
+I consider `x` as a short way of flagging "custom".

+If a component is intended as only a library import, prefix it with `lib-` instead of `x-`.
+For example, `lib-yaml`.

 ## Why?